Northern California Super Lawyers, Rising Stars 2013-2016

 He primarily represents property and business owners in eminent domain cases.
 Mr. Manning has represented clients in direct condemnation cases requiring total and partial takes in public projects involving flood control; water conveyance; transportation; sewer projects; energy transmission; and other public works projects.
-He has successfully represented clients in fighting the government’s right to take the property.
-He has appeared in court on behalf of clients in numerous counties in Northern California.
-Mr. Manning has appellate practice experience in eminent domain cases.
+He has successfully represented clients in fighting the government’s right to take the property, and works on a daily basis to ensure DNLC’s clients achieve their Constitutional right to just compensation.
+Mr. Manning has handled numerous Court of Appeal cases involving eminent domain.

 In addition to condemnation, Mr. Manning represents individuals and businesses in general real estate matters, including land use and development, easements, purchase and sale agreements, leases, and environmental issues.